 Deflate64, or “expanded deflate”, or “enhanced deflate”, is an improved version of the Deflate compression algorithm.
 The original Deflate algorithm was introduced by PKWare almost 30 years ago, with the release of PKZip 2.04g.
 This algorithm was quite groundbreaking – it was fast and still achieved moderately good compression.
-It was a lossless algorithm, and was patented in the USA under patent number 5051745.
+It lossless algorithm, and was patented in the USA under patent number 5051745.

 How Does Deflate64 Work?